caolan/async/README.md

 }
 ```

-If you need to pass any argument to the first function:
+Or, if you need to pass any argument to the first function:
 ```js
 async.waterfall([
     async.apply(myFirstFunction, 'zero'),